ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 ~~~~
 {:#fig-ring-stacked title="Example of a stacked switch in a ring topology"}

-Using the base network inventory model each stackable switch can be modelled as a chassis within the same network element, which models the stacked switch.
+Using the base network inventory model, each stackable switch can be modelled as a chassis within the same network element, which models the stacked switch.
 The stack ports are modelled like other ports.
 The stack cables are not reported using the base network inventory model but can be reported using the passive network inventory model under definition in {{?I-D.ygb-ivy-passive-network-inventory}}.

 Cascaded switches are another example of multi-chassis which consist of multiple standalone switches that are interconnected and managed as a single logical unit.
 Cascaded switch:
 - are usually connected in a tree topology